How DAC coaches

 Three frameworks.

 Team Operations measures how your team operates.
 Development Lifecycle measures how you build.
 Product Assessment measures what you ship.
-The diagnostic is the divergence between them.
+DAC reads against all three at every milestone of the 30-60-90 ritual.

 ◆ Three frameworks